-Brenda Lara Chicana/o Studies PhD Student We would like to take this time to give a special thanks to the following for their contributions to this year's QGrad:

-- The UCLA LGBTQ Studies Program for all their support. - Mollie Cronin for their amazing artwork. - Alma Lopez for her artist knowledge and guidance. - Our faculty moderators. - Our photographer Rosalie Evans - Our volunteers for their time and dedication. - Our co-sponsors for their generous support:
+Brenda Lara Chicana/o Studies PhD Student We would like to take this time to give a special thanks to the following for their contributions to this year's QGrad: - The UCLA LGBTQ Studies Program for all their support. - Tomarion Brown, our former Student Advisor and Program Coordinator, who left UCLA in Spring 2018, but will always be missed. - Claudia Defaz, our new Program Coordinator, and Jessika Herrera, our new SAO, and the rest of the Humanities Administrative Group for all their assistance. - Mollie Cronin for their amazing artwork. - Alma Lopez for her artist knowledge and guidance. - Lucy Leon for helping with funding applications. - Our faculty moderators. - Our photographer, Fafa Collins - Our volunteers for their time and dedication. - Our co-sponsors for their generous support: